akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 When she finally straightened, the world was still, and she was staring over the river at the farm by the bend.

-The nurse was there, by the poultry shed.
+The farm woman was there, by the poultry shed.
 She looked up, saw Beatrice’s face, and said nothing.
 Just nodded once and went back to her work.

 Beatrice stood there for a long time, Goosie pressed against her leg, watching geese ignore her completely.